oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/generate-data-for-graph/generate_data_for_graph.md

 ## Task 3: Send chunks to LLM with DBMS_Scheduler job

-  1. Create PL/SQL function that sends prompt question with chunk of text sample data
+  1. Create PL/SQL function that generates SQL based on prompt question with chunk of text sample data.

       Paste the PL/SQL: